 My involvement with therapy dates back to my mid-teens when I was hit by a severe life crisis, which caused me to question myself and the world at many levels.
 I was riddled with anxiety and suffered from low self esteem and depression whilst facing several challenges at home.

 A fellow student at the time put me in touch with her counselling psychologist.
 I still recall the anxiety and unease during my first appointment while waiting to see this person who would supposedly be able to help.
 To my complete surprise, I left after my first session feeling like I was walking on clouds and able to touch the sky.
 For the first time ever I got a glimpse of all the confidence that I never knew I had.

 The therapist never used any techniques or tests, so it soon became clear that my empowerment was down to the acceptance and empathy that she embodied.
 That is not to say that she agreed with everything I said but she listened without judging and helped me see things differently often just by adding a few words here and there.
 Not all sessions where plain sailing.
 There were times when I had to accept parts of myself that I disliked or admit that certain situations would only shift if I was prepared to take a risk.
 Together we achieved a lot.
 She didn’t always get it right and even if that was annoying it taught me quite a bit about myself.

-I am a fully qualified and experienced therapists who is passionate about helping people lead a fulfilling and meaningful life.
-I was born and raised within a multicultural community, which taught me to value diversity from a very young age.
+I am a fully qualified and experienced therapist who is passionate about helping people lead a fulfilling and meaningful life.
+I was born and raised within a multicultural community, which taught me to value and respect diversity from a very young age.
 I have lived in the UK for most of my life but have spent many years living, working and studying in Switzerland as well as Italy.
 London is home.